HomeNews

 • Feb 27 — Stella Lefty, “The Kill”

-But Don Toliver is a different kind of move.
-“Creepin’” is sleek, modern, and built for late-night paranoia.
-The hook is basically surveillance-as-romance, which lands uncomfortably well in a Ghostface week.
+Don Toliver is today’s move.
+His original Scream 7 track, “Creepin’,” is sleek, modern, and built for late-night paranoia.
+The premise is simple—and unsettling in the right way: romance coded as surveillance, landing perfectly in a Ghostface week.

 Also: it’s a smart get on paper.
 Toliver has already been crossing into film soundtrack space, including a credited track on the Sinners soundtrack (“Flames of Fortune”).